-For a more in depth explanation of CAC's Student Code of Conduct, its application, and the appeal process please refer to the http://www.centralaz.edu/Documents/Students/StudentHandbook2016-entire.pdf
+For a more in depth explanation of CAC's Student Code of Conduct, its application, and the appeal process please refer to the centralaz.edu/Home/Student_Resources/Student_Handbook_an d Forms.htm

 Central Arizona College provides equal opportunity in employment and educational programs and activities.
 Discrimination is prohibited on the basis of race, color, religion, sex, age, disability, national origin, military status, genetic test information, sexual orientation, or gender identity or expression.